testcontainers/testcontainers-java/docs/contributing_docs.md

 ### Using Docker locally

-At the root of the project contains a `docker-compose.yml` file.
+The root of the project contains a `docker-compose.yml` file.
 Simply run `docker-compose up` and then access the docs at [http://localhost:8000](http://localhost:8000).

 ### Using Python locally